kdv1504/XSub/README.md

     ...
 ```
 The [dataprep.py](dataprep.py) file contains code to prepare the data.
 The code has been written to be as general and applicable to as many datasets, but you can modify this file to suit your own needs and the specificity of your datasets.

+### Setting up classifier
+You can use [this pretrained model](https://drive.google.com/drive/folders/1Iq29jV_vktPM2BNEEi98BM7YzOKZSnUE?usp=drive_link) to classify the Breast Ultrasound Images dataset.
+Remember to put the downloaded folder within the ```saved``` directory for the code to work.

 ## Running the XSub code
 Running the [xsub.py](xsub.py) file should give you the results of the attack on a given dataset: